jassecurity/Google-Cybersecurity-Cert/Foundations-of-Cybersecurity/module-02.md

 ---
-title: "Module 2 – Diving into Cyber Attacks & Human Weakness"
+title: "Module 2 – Cyber Attacks & Human Weakness"
 parent: "Foundations of Cybersecurity"
 nav_order: 2
 layout: default
 ---

-# Module 2 – Diving into Cyber Attacks & Human Weakness
+# Module 2
+## Cyber Attacks & Human Weakness

 Before this module, my mental image of cybersecurity threats was mostly some guy trying to crack passwords.
 But Module 2 went way beyond that.
 It exposed me to  the *psychology* behind cyber attacks.